-The department chair ordinarily will include in the tenure and promotion packet a minimum of three letters (but not exceeding six) from external reviewers who are recognized experts in the individual's field or a related scholarly field inside or outside of academe; ideally, these will hold senior tenured appointments within at least aspirational peer institutions.
-The candidate and the department chair or other appropriate unit administrator will suggest external reviewers, and either may submit a list of reviewers who should be disqualified for professional reasons.
+The department chair ordinarily will include in the tenure and promotion packet a minimum of three letters (but not exceeding six) from external reviewers who are recognized experts in the individual's field or a related scholarly field inside or outside of academe; ideally, some of these will hold senior tenured appointments at aspirational peer institutions.
+The candidate and the department chair will suggest external reviewers.
 The department Tenure and Promotion Committee may also suggest external reviewers.
-These reviewers should have no significant relationship to the candidate (e.g., major professor or co- author), unless there are mitigating circumstances that would indicate otherwise (e.g., to review scholarship so specialized that few expert reviewers exist).
-The chair or other appropriate administrator and the candidate will jointly select the reviewers.
-In the event of disagreement, each party will select one-half the number of qualified reviewers to be utilized.
+These reviewers should have no significant relationship to the candidate (e.g., major professor or co-author), unless there are mitigating circumstances that would indicate otherwise (e.g., to review scholarship so specialized that few expert reviewers exist).
+The chair and the candidate will jointly select the reviewers.
+In the event of disagreement each party will select one-half the number of qualified reviewers to be utilized.
 The content of all solicited letters that are received from external reviewers should be in the candidate's file prior to the final recommendations by the department Tenure and Promotion Committee.